Estimating Earth's Temperature Response with Transformed and Augmented OLS: Results

-To contextualize, consider a hypothetical scenario: a sustained radiative forcing increase of 1 W/m$^{2}$ over 10 years accumulates 10 W-yr/m$^{2}$ in $Q_{t}$.
-With $\phi=20$, this heat storage corresponds to a surface temperature increase of approximately $10\div20=0.5^{\circ}$C, illustrating the slow feedback from oceanic reservoirs to atmospheric conditions.
-This feedback mechanism underscores the multicointegrating structure's relevance, capturing dynamics that simpler models overlook.
+To illustrate, suppose a sustained radiative forcing increase of 1 W\,m$^{-2} $ over 10 years accumulates 10 W-yr/m$^{2}$ in $Q_{t}$.
+With $\phi=20$, this heat storage corresponds to a surface temperature increase of approximately $ 10/20 = 0.5^{\circ}$C, illustrating the slow feedback from oceanic reservoirs to atmospheric conditions.
+This feedback mechanism underscores the multicointegrating structure's relevance, capturing dynamics beyond the first layer of cointegration.

-Some potential reasons for the difference between the TAOLS and MLE results are that MLE uses the highest likelihood, which can be influenced by short-term fluctuations such as El Ni\~{n}o events and volcanic eruptions.
-On the other hand, TAOLS relies less on strict assumptions that may not hold in real life, making it more resilient, and consequently produces more trustworthy estimates.
+For Models~I and~III, the estimates of $\phi$ are of comparable magnitude to those of Model~II.
+In Model~I (full-efficacy radiative forcing, Berkeley Earth), $\phi$ ranges from $14.69$ to $32.74$ W-yr/m$^{2}$, implying that approximately $ 0.95\%$ to $2.11\%$ of the total heat content contributes to warming the atmosphere.
+In Model~III (partial-efficacy radiative forcing, HadCRUT), $\phi$ ranges from $ 10.82$ to $21.33$ W-yr/m$^{2}$, implying approximately $1.45\%$ to $2.87\%$.
+These ranges are broadly consistent with those of Model~II and reinforce the conclusion that only a small fraction of accumulated heat content drives surface warming, with the remainder residing predominantly in oceanic reservoirs.

+Following \citet{bruns2020multicointegration}, we plot in Figure~\ref {figure:ohc_comparison} the TAOLS-predicted system heat content against available ocean heat content (OHC) observations for Model~II (partial-efficacy radiative forcing with Berkeley Earth temperature).
+The model-implied cumulative Earth system heat content $Q_{t}$ is converted to units of $10^{22}$~Joules and scaled to the heat content of the top 2000\,m of the ocean by multiplying by 0.81, following \citet[Section~2.1]{bruns2020multicointegration}.
+The predicted sequence is compared with two observational benchmarks: observed ocean heat content in the top 0--2000\,m and 0--700\,m from \citet{cheng2017improved} and the simulated series of \citet{marvel2016implications}, scaled to the top 2000\,m by multiplying by 0.88.
+The TAOLS-predicted OHC series falls between the 0--700\,m series of \citet{cheng2017improved} and the series of \citet{marvel2016implications}, tracking the broad upward trend in ocean heat uptake since 1940.
+Results for Models~I and~III are quantitatively similar to those shown here.